aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 Kubernetes networking model has four main requirements:

 1. **intra-pod communication**: Containers must be able to communicate with other containers in the same pod.
+	- Achieved by creating a docker network within the pod
 2. **inter-pod communication**: Pods must be able to communicate with other pods, whether within the same node or in different nodes.
+	- Achieved by giving each pod within a node its own private IP address
 3. **intra-cluster communication**: Pods must be able to communicate with services.
+	- Achieved by moving
 4. **internet communication**: There must be a way for traffic from the internet to communicate with services inside a Kubernetes cluster.

+Since a node represents a physical machine, you can think of a node as a subnet within an LAN and a cluster, which consists of many nodes, as the LAN itself.
+Here are the analogies:

+- **cluster**: consider this like a LAN with its cluster IP being a default gateway being some private IP address, but via a local cloud controller manager like `minikube`, we can make the default gateway's public IP address forwarding to `127.0.0.1`.
+- **node**: consider this as a subnet, where a node has its own private IP address that the cluster can connect to, but clusters can't connect to the pods within the nodes.
+- **pod**: consider this as an individual machine within a subnet, having its own private IP address within th enode.

 The first three requirements are satisfied by different cluster components assigning IP addresses to pods, nodes, and services:

-- **How CNIs solve inter-pod communication**: CNIs (cloud network interfaces) assign unique private IP addresses to pods so that they can communicate with each other, satisfying inter-pod communication.
+- **How CNIs solve inter-pod communication within the same node**: CNIs (cloud network interfaces) assign unique private IP addresses to pods so that they can communicate with each other in the same node, satisfying inter-pod communication.
 - **How kubeapi solves intra-cluster communication**: the kubeapi component assigns services unique, private IP addresses
-- **How kubelet solves inter-pod communication**: The kubelet controller manager compinent in the control plane assigns unique,, private IP addresses to the node.
+- **How kube controller manager solves inter-pod communication**: The kubcontroller manager component in the control plane assigns unique, private IP addresses the node.

 #### CNI and CNI plugins